Why Africa bleeds diamond revenues – DW – 02/20/2023

 Faking origins

-DW also spoke to an expert in the geopolitics of diamonds, who requested to remain anonymous, highlighting the mechanisms of money-laundering behind the trade.
+DW also spoke to an expert in the geopolitics of diamonds, who requested to remain anonymous before highlighting some of the mechanisms of money-laundering behind the trade.

 "Sometimes diamonds are stolen from mines in Angola and transported to the DRC, and then exported to Dubai with documents stating that these diamonds come from the DRC, while originally they are from Angola," he said.

-According to the African Diamond Council president, the only way to combat such activities would be by actively fighting poverty in the affected communities.
+According to the African Diamond Council president, however, the only way to combat such activities would be by actively fighting poverty in the affected communities and ensuring that diamond extraction can only be achieved by regular means.

 No benefits for communities

-Rafael Marques de Morais, an Angolan journalist and author of "Blood Diamonds," is critical of the reforms in the Angolan and international diamond trade.
-He believes that the multilateral Kimberley Process Certification Scheme, established in 2003, is being abused to pretend that something is being done about reducing the impact of the looting and transfer of mineral resources from poor countries, especially in Africa.
+Rafael Marques de Morais, an Angolan journalist and author of "Blood Diamonds," is critical of reforms in the Angolan and international diamond trade.
+He believes that the multilateral Kimberley Process Certification Scheme, established in 2003, is being abused as a pretence to appease critical voices.

+According to Marques de Morais, to protocol amounts to little more than window dressing to create a veneer that looks something is being done about reducing the impact of the looting and transfer of mineral resources from poor countries, while in truth it safeguards the interests of countries buying the precious stones.

 "This is the problem with the Kimberley Process — it acts according to the strategic interests of some countries," Marques de Morais told DW.
-Locals in diamond-rich communities in Africa, he says, are far from seeing any benefits as the precious stones are taken to Antwerp and Dubai.
+Locals in diamond-rich communities in Africa, he says, are far from seeing any benefits as the rocks are taken to international diamond hubs like Antwerp and Dubai.

-"It is enough to say that the diamonds are clean to justify everything, but they are not clean because they continue to be violently exploited," Marques told DW.
+"It is enough to say that the diamonds are (presented as) clean to justify everything.
+But they are not clean because they continue to be violently exploited," Marques de Morais told DW.

 Diamonds fuel Russia's war

+Marques de Morais sees the Kimberly Process as particularly flawed in the face of current geopolitical considerations.
+He believes that Russia's involvement in the African diamond trade via the Russian Alrosa corporation helps to finance the war of aggression in Ukraine — while continuing to exploit locals as well.

-Marques sees the Kimberly Process as flawed.
-"There is a conflict, there is the exploitation of local communities, abuses with the local communities in the extraction of diamonds by Russia's Alrosa group," the journalist and author told DW.
+"There is a conflict.
+There is the exploitation of local communities, abuses with the local communities in the extraction of diamonds by Russia's Alrosa group," the journalist and author said.

-"This is the problem with the Kimberley Process — it acts according to the strategic interests of some countries."
-Russian diamond operations play in to its war with Ukraine.

-The diamond geopolitics expert who spoke to DW, agrees.
-"Targeting the diamond revenue from the Alrosa operation would be a key issue to avoid the quick cash flow injected into their [Ukraine] war effort," he said.
+The anonymous diamonds expert who spoke to DW, agrees with that assessment.
+"Targeting the diamond revenue from the Alrosa operation would be a key issue to avoid the quick cash flow injected into their [Ukraine] war effort," he

 "The Belgian prime minister is preparing to send Belgian soldiers [to Ukraine] while Belgium continues to participate and provide Russia with money, with the revenue from the sale of its rough diamonds in Antwerp - blood diamonds.
 Isn't there a conflict of interest?"